adityaprasad2005/ME245-ball_and_beam_control/README.md

 * **Task 8: Demonstration of the Physical Project Setup**
     - Tuning the PID controller to stabilize the ball at a desired position
     - Demonstrating the controller's ability to respond to minor perturbations

-**Additional Information:**

-* The project report provides a comprehensive analysis of the system's behavior and the effectiveness of the designed controllers.
-* The MATLAB scripts and Arduino code are well-commented and easy to understand.
-* The physical system demonstrates the successful implementation of the control system.